4-8 Weeks

 Encouraged

 What happens after a C100 form is submitted?
 The court acknowledges receipt within 2-3 days, sends copies to the other party, and lists a first hearing (FHDRA) within 12-26 weeks.
-Cafcass conducts safeguarding checks and may speak to you and your children.
+Cafcass conducts safeguarding checks and files a safeguarding letter within 17 working days.

 What Happens After a C100 Form is Submitted: Key Timeline